About I-Stem training program

 Invitation to the I-Stem annual event

 The annual I-Stem event brings together developers with disabilities, tech professionals from various corporates and computer science students without disabilities.
 We have organised two such events in 2018 and 2019 with over 140 participants, 5 universities and 11 companies, with many of our participants securing job opportunities immediately after the event.
-On successful completion of the I-Stem Advanced Technical Training Program, students and mentors are automatically eligible to participate in the hackathon which provides for a great opportunity to network with other developers with disabilities and technology professionals from across the country.
+On successful completion of the I-Stem Advanced Technical Training Program, students are automatically eligible to participate in the hackathon which provides for a great opportunity to network with other developers with disabilities and technology professionals from across the country.

 Connections with company partners

 I-Stem works closely with several corporate partners, and while it is impossible to guarantee placement on the completion of the program, the group strives to facilitate introductions.

 During and after the course, students will be eligible to work closely with the core I-Stem team and our community on some very interesting technical projects depending on an appropriate skill match.

 Each track has its own eligibility condition.
 In general, we expect you to meet all the basic prerequisits for pursuing a particular field in computer science (e.g. the machine learning track requires strong analytical and programming skills).
 We will determine tracks based on your past skills and experiences.
 In general, anyone who has some experience programming is eligible to apply for the course.
 In particular, we expect the students to be comfortable with such concepts as branching, loops, functions or methods and basic data structures such as lists and maps.
 If any of this sounds remote to you, you may want to first complete a basic computer science programming course.
 Further, this course is intense and requires at least 8 Hrs. effort/week.
 You should only take this course if you can commit to spending this much time.